advanced-computer-lab-2023/Abo-Mota-Pharmacy/README.md

 - Sales information of medicines is retained for reference even after archiving.
 - Patient privacy is safeguarded by restricting administrator access to prescription details.

+## Code Examples

+*Code snippets highlighting key functionalities and usage will be provided here.*

+## Installation

+Step-by-step instructions for setting up the pharmacy module, including environment setup and dependency management, will be detailed in this section.

+## API Reference

+API documentation is available at `/api/docs`, which provides a comprehensive guide to the endpoints and their usage.

+## How to Use?

 ## Contribute